Nash Equilibrium Problems of Polynomials: Polynomial optimization formulations

-Assume that $u := (u_1, \ldots, u_N)$ is an optimizer of (\ref{eq:KKTfeasopt}).
-If each $u_i$ is a minimizer for the optimization problem $\mbf{F}_i(u_{-i})$, then $u$ is a NE.
+Assume that $u \coloneqq (u_1, \ldots, u_N)$ is an optimizer of (\ref{eq:KKTfeasopt}).
+Then $u$ is an NE if and only if each $u_i$ is a minimizer of $\mathbf{F}_i(u_{-i})$.
 To this end, for each player, consider the optimization problem: \be \left\{

-\right. \ee If all the optimal values $\omega_i \ge 0$, then $u$ is a Nash Equilibrium.
-However, if one of them is negative, say, $\omega_i < 0$, then $u$ is not a NE.
-Let $U_i$ be a set of some optimizers of \reff{eq:lowerlvopt}, then $u$ violates the following inequalities \be f_i(x_i, x_{-i}) \le f_i(v, x_{-i}) \quad (v \in U_i) . \ee However, every Nash equilibrium must satisfy \reff{cutineq:NE}.
+\right. \ee If all the optimal values $\omega_i \ge 0$, then $u$ is a Nash equilibrium.
+If one of them is negative, say, $\omega_i < 0$, then $u$ is not an NE.
+For such a case, let $U_i$ be a set of some optimizers of \reff{eq:lowerlvopt}, then $u$ violates the following inequalities \be f_i(x_i, x_{-i}) \le f_i(v, x_{-i}) \quad (v \in U_i) . \ee However, every Nash equilibrium must satisfy \reff{cutineq:NE}.